Root Canal Therapy - Westerville, OH

 What are the Steps of Root Canal Therapy?

 This treatment can typically be performed in one or two visits, depending on the extent of the damage.
-Dr. Lisa will begin by performing a comprehensive evaluation with digital X-rays.
+Our dentists will begin by performing a comprehensive evaluation with digital X-rays.

 If endodontic treatment is needed to save your tooth, your tooth will be numbed with topical and local anesthetics.
 A rubber dam will be placed on the tooth for isolation and a small opening will be created in the biting surface of your tooth.
 Special instruments are utilized to thoroughly remove pulp from within the inner chamber and root canals.
 The diseased pulp is replaced with a safe, biocompatible material known as gutta-percha.
 The treated area is then closed with a temporary filling.
 In most cases, patients will need to have this filling replaced with a custom-made dental crown for optimal treatment success and longevity.
 Treatment is usually completed in one visit.
 Plan to spend 90 minutes to two hours at your visit.
 Complex cases may require one or more additional visits.